 While this isn't so much a game of its own, it is a fun twist to add to your other relay games.

-Try having a few Santa hats and have the children wear them without them falling off during the relays and then pass to the next team player.
+Try having a few Santa hats and have the children wear them without them falling off during the relays, and then pass them to the next team player.